Can you imagine him getting bigger?

 Photograph by Daniel Ogren and licensed under the Creative Commons Attribution 2.0 Generic license. more...

 Teacher: Change the celebrity featured in this starter to suit your class: David Beckham, Beyoncé, Rafael Nadal or Spiderman

 How did you use this starter?
 Can you suggest

 how teachers could present or develop this resource?
 Do you have any comments?
 It is always useful to receive

 feedback and helps make this free resource even more useful for Maths teachers anywhere in the world.

 If you don't have the time to provide feedback we'd really appreciate it if you could give this page a score!
 We are constantly improving and adding to these starters so it would be really helpful to know which ones are most useful.
 Simply click on a button below:

 If the dimensions of an object double, its volume increases by a factor of eight.
-We would expect Justin to be 8 times heavier.
+We would expect him to be 8 times heavier.